 There needs to be a fundamental change in the psyche of the French worker.
 Europe can no longer tolerate them behaving like spoilt brats and holding everyone else to ransom.
-Whenever there are necessary changes in the economic practices brought about by liberalisation of market forces, for the benefit of the EU as a whole, the French will always stamp their feet if it is not of direct benefit to them.
+Whenever there are necessary changes in the economic practices brought about by the liberalization of market forces, for the benefit of the EU as a whole, the French will always stamp their feet if it is not of direct benefit to them.

 Oliver Jacques, Luxembourg

 I have the greatest respect for the determination of the French to be heard… If you believe in something, a small sacrifice of no fuel for a couple of weeks is nothing, food lorries always get through and you can always cycle there!
-When the fuel strike began to affect the government in the UK people caved in and you are still being penalised for it in rip-off Britain!
+When the fuel strike began to affect the government in the UK people caved in and you are still being penalized for it in rip-off Britain!

 It took me almost an extra hour to get to work this morning.
-Of course this sort of thing won’t happen once the Metro is run by a private company that actually keeps it running properly every day.
+Of course, this sort of thing won’t happen once the Metro is run by a private company that actually keeps it running properly every day.
 I’m sick of overpaid, striking, whingeing French civil servants.
 They have made strikes entirely meaningless.